busterbn/internet/learning_flow_4/distance-vector-routing/README.md

 - Listen for HELLO and DV messages from other routers
 - Maintain a neighbor table showing detected routers
 - Maintain a distance table with routes to all known destinations
+- Automatically broadcast distance vectors when routing information changes
-- Process distance vectors and update routing information
+- Process distance vectors and update routing information using Bellman-Ford
 - Remove neighbors that haven't sent HELLO for >10 seconds
+- Converge to optimal routes through distributed algorithm

 ## Requirements